dcelisgarza/PortfolioOptimiser.jl/docs/src/RiskMeasures/RiskMeasures.md

 Risk measures are the backbone of portfolio optimisation.
 They allow for the quantification of risk in different ways.
 This section describes the various risk measures included in [`PortfolioOptimiser`](https://github.com/dcelisgarza/PortfolioOptimiser.jl), explains their properties, formulations and compatibility with the various optimisation types in the library.

-## Specifying solvers
+## Solvers

-Some risk measures require solvers to compute the risk measure via [`calc_risk`](@ref).
-When using high level functions that take in an instance of [`Portfolio`](@ref) as an argument, the solvers will be taken from it.
-However, it is possible to override them by directly providing the solvers to the risk measure instance.

-The solvers can be specified by any container which implements the [`AbstractDict`](https://docs.julialang.org/en/v1/base/collections/#Base.AbstractDict) interfaces.
+Some optimisations and risk measures use [`JuMP`](https://github.com/jump-dev/JuMP.jl) models, and therefore require solvers to solve/compute.
+These can be specified by any container which implements the [`AbstractDict`](https://docs.julialang.org/en/v1/base/collections/#Base.AbstractDict) interfaces.
 This dictionary must contain key-value pairs for all solvers one wants to use.
-The key can be of any type, but the value must be a dictionary with the following key-value pairs.
+The key can be of any type, but the value must be an abstract dictionary with the following key-value pairs.

   - `:solver`: defines the solver to be used.
 One can also use [`JuMP.optimizer_with_attributes`](https://jump.dev/JuMP.jl/stable/api/JuMP/#optimizer_with_attributes) to direcly provide a solver with attributes already attached.
   - `:check_sol`: (optional) defines the keyword arguments passed on to [`JuMP.is_solved_and_feasible`](https://jump.dev/JuMP.jl/stable/api/JuMP/#is_solved_and_feasible) for accepting/rejecting solutions.